-Other related party transactions
+Other related party transaction

-During the three months ended March 31, 2021, office rents of \$9,142 (2020 - \$12,938) were paid to a company related by way of a common director.
+During the three months ended March 31, 2022, office rents of \$nil (2021 - \$9,142) were paid to a company related by way of a common former director.

 FINANCIAL INSTRUMENT

 Financial assets are classified according to their contractual cash flow characteristics and the business models under which they are held.
 On initial recognition, a financial asset is classified as: amortized cost, fair value through profit or loss ("FVTPL") or fair value through other comprehensive income ("FVOCI").